Languages constructed by Tolkien: Mannish languages

-Adûnaic
+Adûnaic and Westron

 Tolkien devised Adûnaic (or Númenórean), the language spoken in Númenor, shortly after World War II, and thus at about the time he completed The Lord of the Rings, but before he wrote the linguistic background of the Appendices.
-Adûnaic is intended as the language from which Westron (also called Adûni) is derived.
-This added a depth of historical development to the Mannish languages.
+Adûnaic is intended as the language from which Westron (also called Adûni) is derived; Westron became the lingua franca for all the peoples of Middle-earth: This added a depth of historical development to the Mannish languages.
 Adûnaic was intended to have a "faintly Semitic flavour".
 Its development began with The Notion Club Papers (written in 1945).
 It is there that the most extensive sample of the language is found, revealed to one of the (modern-day) protagonists, Lowdham, of that story in a visionary dream of Atlantis.
 Its grammar is sketched in the unfinished "Lowdham's Report on the Adunaic Language".

 Tolkien remained undecided whether the language of the Men of Númenor should be derived from the original Mannish language (as in Adûnaic), or if it should be derived from "the Elvish Noldorin" (i.e. Quenya) instead.
 In The Lost Road and Other Writings, it is implied that the Númenóreans spoke Quenya, and that Sauron, hating all things Elvish, taught the Númenóreans the old Mannish tongue they themselves had forgotten.